tad/react-blog-client/README.md

 ## React-based blogging client

 ## Notes:
-December 26, 2015 - Added routing to the blog.
-It's now a single-page app (so far).
-Currently, I've only added a placeholder for the About page, but the concept is identical for any other page moving forward.
-If you grab today's commit, click between About Me and Home in the navbar.
+December 27, 2015 - Added placeholders for the other pages in the Navbar.

 Currently only generating static content while I experiment and build out the react components and design that I want to move forward with.